doitintl/amazon-q-business-workshop/guardrail/README.md

 4. Go back to **Global controls**.
 This time we check *Allow Amazon Q to fall back to LLM knowledge* and click **Save**.
 ![ctrl-4](./img/ctrl-4.png)

-5. Go to your Q application and ask a question `What is ChatGPT`.
+5. Go to your Q application and ask a question `What is ChatGPT?`.
 And the reply indicates that no answer is found the Company Knowledge and the application retrieves the information from the model itself instead.
 ![ctrl-5](./img/ctrl-5.png)

 ## Topic specific controls